greim/json-graphify/readme.md

 ```

 The `avatar` object was hydrated into the user response by the REST API server, but could also have been fetched directly from `/api/media/2`.
-Thus it makes sense to move the avatar object to the top level and leave behind a $ref to it, which is exactly what the above pattern does.
+Thus it makes sense to move the avatar object to the top level and leave behind a $ref to it, which is exactly what the above does.

 The `from` path can also be adapted to handle arrays of things, using the special `$index` placeholder to match any positive integer.
 Supposing a user could have multiple avaters: